Rubiksman78/MonikA.I/README.md

 This version includes conversing with chatbots or full voicing of the game, the two modes might not be compatible so it is preferable to use them separetely.

-To install the user version with executables, I've made a tutorial [HERE](../../wiki/Installation-tutorial-(1.6.1)) for version 1.6.1.
-Version 2.0 is still in beta-testing phase.
+To install the user version with executables, a tutorial is avilable [here](https://github.com/Rubiksman78/MonikA.I/wiki/Installation-tutorial-(after-2.0)) after version 2.0.

 ### :penguin: Python version (Linux or MacOS)